IkraP/NC-The-Pen-Post-API/README.md

 # The Pen Post - API server

 The Pen Post is a project created for the back-end block of the Northcoders bootcamp and is a web application that is designed to host news articles.
 This relational database stores articles, comments, topics and users.
+This project is a Node.js Express application using a RESTful API server to curate data from a postgreSQL database.

 ## Links to project: